 Lipases are indeed valuable enzymes in the industry, particularly in the production of washing powder where they play a crucial role.
 Bacterial lipase, especially from Pseudomonas, is of particular interest due to its high activity and potential for genetic modification.
 The interaction between lipase and detergents has been a subject of inquiry, leading to a research study on the effect of Triton X-100 on Pseudomonas lipase.
 Both in- silico and in- vitro methods were employed in this investigation.
 The in-silico results revealed that Triton X-100 can bind to a specific region outside the enzyme's active site, leading to hydrophobic interactions with phenylalanines.
 In the laboratory (in- vitro), it was observed that the enzyme exhibited its highest activity in the presence of detergent, particularly at the concentration bordering between the monomer and micelle state of the detergent.
 Furthermore, the presence of detergent caused a shift in the optimum pH and temperature for the enzyme.
 The fluorescence spectrum analysis supported the in-silico findings, demonstrating a change in the emission spectrum indicating the transfer of aromatic amino acids to a more hydrophilic environment in the presence of detergent.
 Overall, the research findings confirmed that lipase remains fully active in the presence of non-ionic detergent, while also highlighting the potential for detergents to alter the physico-chemical properties of the enzyme.
 These insights contribute to our understanding of the behavior of lipase in the presence of detergents, with implications for industrial applications.

 Keywords: Enzyme, Bacteria, Detergent, Activity, Molecular dynamics

-*Corresponding author E-mail: d_mtehrani@sbu.ac.ir
+*E-mail address: d_mtehrani@sbu.ac.ir

 Faculty of Life Sciences and Biotechnology, Shahid Beheshti University